Abdelhady/extract-text-webpack-plugin-dynamic-chunk-issue/README.md

 Details:
 --
+In order to postpone loading the css of dynamically imported chunks until they are being loaded in page, I'm setting the option `allChunks: false` in my webpack build, but then I found the following weird behaviour:

 When `dynamic.css` is loaded only through the dynamically imported `dynamic.js`, everything works fine, where the extract plugin leave the `dynamic.css` to be inserted in page with `style-loader` as a fallback.